heathg17/PredictiveApp/README.md

 ## License & Credits

-Developed by QuantumBase for color formulation research and development.
+Developed by QuantumBase for colour formulation research and development.

 **Version**: 2.0.0
 **Last Updated**: December 2025